 - What church setting do you want to benefit from this training?
 (Corporate worship?
 Children’s ministry?
 Adult small group?
 Other settings?)

 - What tools and people do you already have in place?

 - What is your biggest question right now?

 Browse the following topics to see if one or more of these topics meet the needs of your community.
 Note that these workshop and training topics vary in length and are customized to fit the needs of each setting and community where they are conducted.

 #3: Contact Us

-Contact Tory White, All Belong church services coordinator, at email@example.com, or call our office at (616) 245-8388 to begin planning a training, workshop, or consultation for your faith community.
+Contact the All Belong church services team.
+Email Victoria White, Director of Church Services, at email@example.com or call directly at 616-855-3112 to begin planning a training, workshop, or consultation for your faith community.

 Suggested Workshop and Training Topics